chilledornaments/weather-comparison/README.md

 # weather-comparison

-This silly project to gather long(ish)term data on weather across different areas.
+This is silly project to gather long(ish)term data on weather across different areas.
 I want to spend some time in different parts of the country, and weather is an important factor.

 Because I'm lazy, I've put together some basic logic to give each day a rating on a scale of ?-9 (:shrug:).